 - You can't add custom logic directly to a Role Center page code.
 Code is limited to defining navigation, actions, and parts.
 All other code is ignored.

 - Role Centers can be highly specialized, in the fact that the navigation, actions, and content are optional.
 For example, you could have a single part that fills the entire workspace.

 Since the Role Center is a user's entry point and home page to Business Central, it is also the ideal space to guide new users towards learning activities and finalizing setup of their company.
 The onboarding framework includes the ability to display a welcome banner and checklist on a Role Center home page.
 Unlike all other content described in this article, the welcome banner and checklist require a separate process and are not implemented directly on the Role Center page object or page parts.
 Learn how to get users started with the checklist.

 - Role Center pages are also the primary entry point on mobile devices.
 Mobile devices will display the same content as the Web client, but is presented in a different way to suit how users hold and interact with their mobile device.

 - You can preview how your Role Center will look on mobile devices directly in Designer.

-- On tablets, there is a limit on the number of cues that can be displayed.
+- On tablets, there's a limit on the number of cues that can be displayed.

-- On phones, there is a limit on the number of parts in the content area that can be displayed.
+- On phones, there's a limit on the number of parts in the content area that can be displayed.